United Kingdom National Nuclear Laboratory

 The United Kingdom National Nuclear Laboratory (UKNNL, formerly National Nuclear Laboratory and earlier Nexia Solutions) is a UK government owned and operated nuclear services technology provider covering the whole of the nuclear fuel cycle.
 It is fully customer-funded and operates at six locations in the United Kingdom.
 Its customers have included the Nuclear Decommissioning Authority, Sellafield Ltd, Westinghouse, the Health and Safety Executive, the Ministry of Defence, the UK Atomic Energy Authority, VT Nuclear and British Energy.
-It also has links with academia, including collaborative agreements on waste immobilisation and disposal with the University of Sheffield and on nuclear materials research with the University of Manchester.
+It also has links with academia, including collaborative agreements on waste immobilisation and disposal with the University of Sheffield, fuels research and fuel performance with Bangor University, and on nuclear materials research with the University of Manchester.